plandex-ai/plandex/docs/docs/models/model-settings.md

 ## Model Defaults

-`set-model` udpates model settings for the current plan.
+`set-model` updates model settings for the current plan.
 If you want to change the default model settings for all new plans, use `set-model default`.

 ```bash
 plandex models default # show the default model settings